 At the Four Courts and Mount Street Bridge, Cumann na mBan helped in much the same way: keeping the men supplied with rifles and food.
 They also organised the evacuation of the buildings at the time of the surrender and destroyed incriminating documents, lest they fall into the wrong hands.
 The destroying of documents also took place at other strongholds, including the General Post Office.

 The following day, on the 29th of April, with many casualties of both men and women, the call to surrender was made.
 Cumann na mBan member Elizabeth O’Farrell, a mid-wife, was asked by Pearse to take the surrender order to Dublin Castle.
 Under British military supervision, and with assistance from the Capuchin Friars, these surrender orders were taken all over Dublin to the various strongholds throughout the City.
 Some of the leaders had difficulty comprehending the surrender document, thinking that it was either a false document or that Patrick Pease had been put under duress to sign it.
 Other volunteers who knew Elizabeth O’Farrell and knew the Capuchin Friars had to persuade all the men that it was indeed a true document.
-De Valera was loath to accept this surrender order, but in the end he had to command his troops to lay down their weapons.
+De Valera was loath to accept this surrender order, but in the end, he had to command his troops to lay down their weapons.

 After the surrender, over seventy women, including many of the leading figures of Cumann na mBan, were arrested and sent to Kilmainham Gaol.
 All but twelve women were released by the 12th of May, 1916.

 After their release from prison, Cumman na mBan members were instrumental in popularizing the memory of all the 1916 Easter Rising Leaders.
-They also organised prisoner relief agencies, opposed conscription, and canvassed for Sinn Féin in the 1918 general elections.
+They also organized prisoner relief agencies, opposed conscription, and canvassed for Sinn Féin in the 1918 general elections.
 Countess Markievicz was elected Teachta Dála (member of the Dáil.)
 Still imprisoned at this time, she later became the Minister for Defence of the Irish Republic from 1919-1922.

 Cumann na mBan had always maintained throughout its short existence that they would not be deterred from doing what they thought was the right thing.
 They also believed that the only way for Ireland to achieve its goal of becoming become a Free State was to aid and support their male comrades in the Army of the Irish Republic